Slave Market with the Disappearing Bust of Voltaire

-Slave Market with the Disappearing Bust of Voltaire (1940) is a painting by Spanish Surrealist Salvador Dalí.
+Slave Market with the Disappearing Bust of Voltaire is an oil painting by Spanish Surrealist artist Salvador Dalí, from 1940.
 The painting depicts a slave market, while a woman at a booth watches the people.
-A variety of people seem to make up the face of Voltaire, while the face seems to be positioned on an object to form a bust of Voltaire.
-Voltaire was a French writer and philosopher known for his opposition to slavery.
+A variety of people, dressed in a 17th century fashion, seem to make up the face of Voltaire, while the face seems to be positioned on an object to form a bust of Voltaire.
+Voltaire was a French rationalist writer and philosopher known for his opposition to slavery.

-The painting was completed in 1940 in oil on canvas.
+The painting was completed in 1940.
 Dalí describes his work on the painting "to make the abnormal look normal and the normal look abnormal."
-He uses the technique so called "Double Image", when one form contains two or more images.
+He used the technique of the "double image", where one form contains two or more images.
+In the painting, two women dressed in 17-century costumes form the face of Jean-Antoine Houdon's bust of Voltaire.